Fx64b/fx64b.dev/content/projects/flashcard-app.md

 ### Security Headers

-The app includes standard security headers:

-- CSP (Content Security Policy)
+The app includes standard security headers like CSP (Content Security Policy), X-Frame-Options, X-XSS-Protection, and HSTS (HTTP Strict Transport Security).
-- X-Frame-Options
-- X-XSS-Protection
-- HSTS (HTTP Strict Transport Security)

 These are configured in the middleware and help protect against common web vulnerabilities.

 ### Data Protection